Best Beaches for Dogs - Glamorgan & Port Talbot

 The Gower's best surfing beach, backed by dunes and a camping site.

-Dog-friendly Beaches - Carmarthenshire
+Best Beaches for Dogs - Carmarthenshire

 Burry Port has a picturesque marina, with sandy beaches to either side.
 A cycle path leads along an inlet to Pembrey Beach.